Timekeeping Reference Guide

 orders must be attached to the exception report in the department's files and a copy

 sent to timekeeping staff in HR for filing in personnel file.

-Military leave with pay is limited to 15 working days (120 hours) per 12 month period beginning October 1 thru September 30.
+Military leave with pay is limited to 30 working days (240hours) per 12 month period beginning October 1 thru September 30.
 If military leave exceeds this time, vacation leave can be used or leave without pay can be granted.

-The timekeeping representative will send a copy of military orders to HR timekeeping staff.
-In addition, if leave without pay [LWP] is required for military leave, audit time screen and send written notification to HR at firstname.lastname@example.org for them to enter LWP hours.
+The timekeeping representative will send a copy of military orders to Payroll timekeeping staff.
+In addition, if leave without pay [LWP] is required for military leave, audit time screen and send written notification to Payroll at firstname.lastname@example.org for them to enter LWP hours.
 Include employee's name, myWSU ID, position number, organization number, dates and hours absent and reason for leave.